-Gulet Charter Greece
+Luxury Gulet Charter Greece

 Nearly all gulet charters are delivered from Turkey into Greece.
 The regions Turkish gulets sail to are the Dodecanese and Cyclades island groups.
 There is usually no extra delivery and re-delivery fees for gulets going to the Dodecanese.
-However there may be extra costs to the charterers if the boat does not have a returning charter back to its base port in Turkey or Rhodes or Kos ports in Greece – after their charter trip is over.
+However, there may be extra costs to the charterers if the boat does not have a returning charter back to its base port in Turkey or Rhodes or Kos ports in Greece – after their charter trip is over.

 Embarkation / Disembarkation

-Gulet Charter Croatia
+Luxury Gulet Charter Croatia

-There are a variety of gulet charters based from the ports of Split, Trogir, Sibenik and Dubrovnik.
+There are a variety of crewed gulet charters based from the ports of Split, Trogir, Sibenik, and Dubrovnik.
 Most gulets are found in Split.
 The selection count is as few as 40 compared to the hundreds based in Turkey.
 The luxury gulet charter season runs from May right until the end of October.
 Early booking as far back as 1 year is highly advisable as the more popular boats are fully booked by the end of January for the charter season in the same year.

-Compared to the well known gulet holidays in Turkey; the charter terms in Croatia are slightly different.
+Compared to the well-known crewed gulet holidays in Turkey; the charter terms in Croatia are slightly different.
 Menu and beverage packages are also different per gulet.
 Guests cannot bring their own drinks on board without paying a corkage fee (for nearly all boats).
 Half board menus are mandatory and guests are not permitted to bring their own food on board either (provisioning).
 There are two types of drinks packages available.
 Non-alcoholic and All-inclusive which includes the non-alcoholic beverages and local alcohol (i.e. wine, beer, and sometimes gin).

 Charter prices are comparable or a bit higher in Croatia than gulets in Turkey.
-One reason is because of the limited selection – the supply is low while the demand is high.
+One reason is that of the limited selection – the supply is low while the demand is high.
 There may also be some higher costs in operating a gulet in Croatia in comparison to Turkey.
 Gulet style designs built in Croatia are also available, and not just Turkish gulets.
 You will find that like classic gulets the decks are spacious with more a modern interior.
 Another note to keep in mind is that port fees are extra with most gulet charters in Croatia.

 Embarkation / Disembarkation

-The main ports to start and end your gulet holiday is Split and Dubrovnik.
+The main ports to start and end your crewed gulet holiday is Split and Dubrovnik.
 Normally most itineraries are between these two ports.
 Depending again on the booking schedule there are itineraries on a return trip from Split and the same from Dubrovnik (i.e. Split – Split and Dubrovnik – Dubrovnik).
-Gulet yachts do not cruise from Croatia to Montenegro or Italy.
+Gulet yachts do not charter from Croatia to Montenegro or Italy.
 An exception may be made depending on the yacht and time of year.
 There are routes which can also begin from Sibenik and Trogir.
-Some gulet owners prefer Trogir because the transfers are easy and not as busy as Split; and it is closer to the Split airport.
+Some gulet owners prefer Trogir because the transfers are easy and not as busy as Split, and it is closer to the Split airport.
 For more information on itineraries, it is best to discuss your travel plans with one of our charter consultants.